Phase Zero: Preparing for Strategic Planning

 As you can see, there is a lot to look at here.
 It may seem overwhelming but bringing all this information together can help you and your employees look at the organization's big picture.

-Now, it's time to look at and review all the data that you've collected.
-It's not enough to look at everything that you've gathered.
 You need to understand it in terms of your company's strategies and goals.
 In other words, you need to sit with the Strategy Director and determine whether your organization has been following the goals and strategies you last set forth.
-You should also note any general trends you see in the data.
-This can help you spot strengths and weaknesses within the company.

 The more in-depth you review your company's record, the better set you'll be to make plans for the company during the actual strategic planning process.
 Understanding the purpose of the strategic planning process before continuing, it's pertinent that you understand why you've completed all these steps.
 Also, you should understand the role that setting up all your documents plays.